By Jan Bryan, EdD, Vice President, National Education Officer

 Educators with instructional command have a deep understanding of students’ work with mentors and peers.
 Further, the emphasis over the past decade on resiliency, failing forward, and growth mindsets makes clear the power of paying attention to, and learning from, mistakes.
 However, there may be a place in the discussion to think more about vision and its role in instructional command and mastery learning.

 With something as infinitely complex as guiding students toward making meaning from text or solving problems with symbolic representations, a vision of how learning happens is critical.
 A learning progression, such as Renaissance Core Progress Reading® or Renaissance Core Progress Math®, clearly lays out the skills and subskills required to master the domains of reading and mathematics in the order in which they are most commonly learned.
 Empirical testing found a strong statistical link between the progression of skills in these learning progressions and the assessed difficulty levels of Renaissance Star 360® items, making these learning progressions the “backbone” for Renaissance Star Assessments®.
 This means that educators can use scores from these assessments to see what students know and what they are ready to learn (Renaissance, 2017).
 This is vision.
 Using that vision to identify resources and design lessons for students based on what they know and what they are ready to learn is instructional command.
-For a deeper dive into learning progressions, please see Learning progressions: Deeper and more enduring than any set of standards (Kerns, 2016).

 In addition to the vision required to understand where students are and what they are ready to learn, teachers need tools to visualize student progress toward mastery in specific areas of learning.
 The Renaissance mastery-view series of dashboards automatically tracks and reports information about a student’s performance by domain, standard, skill area, skill, or subskill (Renaissance, 2016).
 Within these dashboards, student performance is visualized in three key stages: